GirlKiller512/HoshinoBot_GenshinKFC/README.md

 **Function Description:**

-Send specified commands in the QQ group and Bot will randomly select a voice to reply
+Send specified commands in the QQ group and Bot will randomly select a voice from `record` directory to reply

 <div>
     <img width="540" src="https://github.com/GirlKiller512/HoshinoBot_GenshinKFC/blob/main/Screenshot1.jpg">